arvigeus/AZ-204/Questions/Monitor.md

 - [ ] Premium
 - [x] Shared

-Answers: CPU Time is specifically useful for apps hosted in Free or Shared plans, as one of their quotas is defined in CPU minutes used by the app.
+Answer: CPU Time is specifically useful for apps hosted in Free or Shared plans, as one of their quotas is defined in CPU minutes used by the app.
 Other plans do not have this specific quota, making the other options incorrect.

 ---